majdalsado/majdalsado.github.io/all_collections/_posts/2024-12-17-shutting-down-colive-values.md

 ### Finding an Edge in a Crowded Market

 Building a marketplace is notoriously difficult - you need both supply (coliving hosts) and demand (remote workers) to create value.
 I knew I needed a creative approach to crack this chicken-and-egg problem.
+Especially as a team of one.

 My edge came from two creative solutions:

 1. **Web Scraping at Scale**: Instead of chasing hosts one by one, I built scrapers to aggregate coliving communities automatically.
 This came with its own challenges - including legal threats from major players in the space - but it helped us build initial inventory quickly.
-2. **Early AI Integration**: Before ChatGPT became household name, I was already leveraging Language Models to categorize communities, analyze reviews, and even assist with development.
-My background in AI gave me a head start in utilizing these tools effectively.
+2. **Early AI Integration**: Having had worked at an AI start-up, I had a bit of a head start in utilizing LLMs effectively.
+Before ChatGPT became household name, I used GPT models to help me categorize and qualify communities en masse, analyze reviews to understand the community values, and of course to assist with the development of the platform.

 This worked well (besides the lawsuit scare 😅) at getting things started.
 Although hosts were initially skeptical, most were willing to give colive values a shot especially because I’d only reach out after we’ve already secured an interested guest looking to give them their money.